var-jbCode/Coding-Journey/README.md

 # Coding-Journey
-A Visualisation of My coding journey
+A Visualisation of my coding journey

 # What is it?
-This is a mini Project that shows My coding journey with a minimalistic animated UI.
+This is a mini Project that shows my coding journey with a minimalistic, responsive and animated UI.